 Rebecca has pledged to protect our environment and will continue to fight to improve our air quality, ensure that our community’s sanitation needs are met, and that our vital waterfront is maintained and able to thrive even as we face catastrophic climate change.
 Through her leadership as a member of the New York League of Conservation Voters Board, Rebecca has helped ensure that our elected officials prioritize clean air, clean water, and a livable city for all New Yorkers.

 Rebecca unequivocally supports the LGBTQ+ community.
 She believes in decriminalizing sex work, ensuring that the local police precinct stops illegally enforcing Walking While Trans, and she believes that gender is a social construct.
 Rebecca also believes that the LGBTQ+ community is not fully supported unless represented by elected officials who understand the importance of universal healthcare as a human right.

 Rebecca understands the significant contribution that middle-class families and our 36,000 neighbors in affordable housing make to the dynamic culture of our community.
-As District Leader, she will support efforts to develop more inclusionary housing and provide rent relief for those affected by the COVID-19 pandemic.
+As your District Leader, she has supported efforts to develop more inclusionary housing throughout the neighborhood and the city.

 We on the far East Side know that bus service is on life support and critical to our community.
 We need to ensure that there are no further cuts to bus service and that SBS service is expanded to serve more of our neighborhood.
-As District Leader, Rebecca will advocate for this, for the completion of the Second Avenue Subway, and for increased opportunity for accessibly, including our neighbors with mobility needs, bike lanes, and open streets for pedestrians.
+As District Leader, Rebecca has advocated for this, for the completion of the Second Avenue Subway up through East Harlem, and for increased opportunity for accessibly, including our neighbors with mobility needs, bike lanes, and open streets for pedestrians.